-We agreed with The Audit Group that we would report to them misstatements identified during our audit above 3% of overall materiality, which is £52,000 based on overall materiality, as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.

-An overview of the scope of our audit, including the extent to which the audit was considered capable of detecting irregularities, including fraud As part of designing our audit, we determined materiality and assessed the risk of material misstatement in the financial statements, whether due to fraud or error, and then designed and performed audit procedures responsive to those risks.
+We agreed with The Audit Group that we would report to it misstatements identified during our audit above 3% of overall materiality (£60,000) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+As part of designing our audit, we assessed the risk of material misstatement in the financial statements, whether due to fraud or error, and then designed and performed audit procedures responsive to those risks.
 In particular, we looked at where the directors made subjective judgements such as making assumptions on significant accounting estimates.

 We tailored the scope of our audit to ensure that we performed sufficient work to be able to give an opinion on the financial statements as a whole.
-We used the outputs of a risk assessment, our understanding of the Association, its environment, controls and critical business processes, to consider qualitative factors in order to ensure that we obtained sufficient coverage across all financial statement line items.
+We used the outputs of a risk assessment which included the review of the ORSA, our understanding of the Association, its environment, controls and critical business processes, to consider qualitative factors in order to ensure that we obtained sufficient coverage across all financial statement line items.